Loop Detection in Long-Running Agents

 Expensive detection: semantic similarity

-Hash-based detection misses loops where the agent paraphrases the same action with slightly different args.
-Semantic similarity catches these.
+Hashing misses loops where the agent paraphrases the same action with slightly different arguments.
+Semantic similarity catches these at a per-step embedding cost.

 What to do when a loop is detected